• How to Become a Blockchain Engineer in 2025 (Skills, Salaries, Interviews & Career Map)

 Rust: The Rising Star for Protocol-Level Jobs

 While Solidity dominates smart contracts, Rust has quietly become the language of choice for blockchain infrastructure.
 Solana, Polkadot, and NEAR all run on Rust because of its memory safety guarantees and speed.
-Rust engineers are rare, which is why they often command salaries in the $180K–$220K range.
+Rust talent is still rarer in Web3 infra teams, so protocol-leaning roles can pay very well—especially in remote-first orgs.

 Rust isn’t just about syntax—it forces you to think about how memory is managed, how performance can be maximized, and how concurrency issues are handled.
 In protocol engineering interviews, you may be asked to build a simple token swap program on Solana or debug transaction execution in Rust.
 If Solidity gets you into the door of dApp companies, Rust puts you on the fast track to protocol roles where compensation is highest.